Code-Fellows-School-Work/drf-auth/README.md

 i.e.

 - PORT - Port Number: 8000
-- DATABASE_URL - None
+- DATABASE_URL - None (using default SQLite database)

 ### How to initialize/run your application (where applicable)

 - git clone https://github.com/Code-Fellows-School-Work/drf-auth
-- cd drf-auth
+- cd kakeibo-financial-app
-- Run the command: docker build -t django_doggos_project .
+- Run the command: docker build -t django_project .
 - Run the command: docker compose up --build
+- Run the command: docker compose run web python manage.py createsuperuser
-- In the web browser, navigate to http://localhost:8000/api/v1/doggos/
+- In the web browser, navigate to http://localhost:8000/admin/

 ### How to use your library (where applicable)